Keegan Hall: Early life and education

-Art
+Return to art

 According to NBC's Today Show, Hall started drawing again following the expected death of his mother.
 Previous to that moment, he had not drawn in nearly 10 years.
+Hall has said that his mother's support of his artistic ambitions influenced his decision to begin drawing again.
 Hall quickly became the favorite artist of many stars and celebrities.

-One of his first drawings was of Seattle Seahawks Kam Chancellor and, after Kam spotted the drawing on social media, he reached out to Hall for his own original drawing.
-That exposure led to another friend wanting to give a Hall original to Seattle Mariners pitcher Félix Hernández.
-"Felix started following on Instagram," said Hall.
-Next, the Seattle Storm recruited Hall for a drawing to be an incentive for season ticket renewals.
+One of his first drawings was of Seattle Seahawks Kam Chancellor and, after Kam spotted the drawing on social media, he reached out to Hall to commission an original drawing.
+That exposure led to another friend wanting to give a Hall original to Seattle Mariners pitcher Félix Hernández, and then his first ever charity project with Seattle Seahawks cornerback Richard Sherman.